lrusso/Andruino/README.md

 # Andruino
-Android App that allows the user to connect to an Arduino board using a USB On-The-Go cable
+Android App that allows the user to connect to an Arduino board using a USB On-The-Go cable.

 ## App Link